 Unprotected round counter.
-To analyze the resilience of the round counter against faults, we first 1 utilize SYNFI to reveal if the round counter circuit is generally susceptible to faults (FE), i.e., it is possible to arbitrarily manipulate the counter value.
-Then 2, we determine how many simultaneous faults are required to manipulate the counter to a specific value (FS).
+To analyze the resilience of the round counter against faults, we first 1 utilize SYNFI to reveal if the round counter circuit is generally susceptible to faults, i.e., it is possible to arbitrarily manipulate the counter value.
+Then 2, we determine how many simultaneous faults are required to manipulate the counter to a specific value.

 '''

-"Fault Specification":
+1 "Fault Specification":

-"Target Circuit":
+2 "Target Circuit":

-"inputs": ["rnd_ctr_q": "4'b0001"],
+3 "inputs": ["rnd_ctr_q": "4'b0001"],

-"outputs": ["rnd_ctr_d": "4'b0010"]
+4 "outputs": ["rnd_ctr_d": "4'b0010"]

-"Fault Model":
+5 "Fault Model":

-"Sim.
+6 "Sim.
 Faults": 1 or 2, "Fault Locations": [""]

 '''

-Listing 2: Fault specification for the round counter.
+Listing 4: Fault specification for the round counter.

-To conduct this analysis, we describe the circuit of interest and the fault model in the fault specification file as shown in Listing 2.
-We configure SYNFI to analyze the logic in between the rnd_ctr register responsible for incrementing the value and set the input value of the counter circuit to 1 and the expected output value to 2.
+To conduct this analysis, we describe the circuit of interest and the fault model in the fault specification file as shown in Listing 4.
+We configure SYNFI to analyze the logic in between the rnd\ctr register responsible for incrementing the value and set the input value of the counter circuit to 1 and the expected output value to 2.
 For the fault model, we instrument SYNFI to exhaustively induce one or two simultaneous faults into all available gates of the circuit.
 We provide and describe the used fault model configuration to verify the round counter in more detail in Appendix A.1.

-Table 1 shows the evaluation report generated by SYNFI, i.e., the number of simultaneous induced faults, the number of effective and total faults, the execution time of the framework, and the circuit size of in gate equivalent (GE).
+Table 1 shows the evaluation report generated by SYNFI.
+The setting column in the table specifies how SYNFI considers a fault to be effective.
+In the (FE) mode, any fault having an arbitrary effect to the input-output relation of the circuit is considered to be an effective fault.
+In (FD), an effective fault is a fault manipulating the circuit's output and the fault countermeasures did not detect, i.e., did not trigger the alert signal, this fault.
+Finally, (FS) refers to a fault changing the output of the circuit to a specific state without triggering the countermeasures.
+Moreover, the table shows the total number of injected faults and the percentage of the effective faults.
+The effective fault percentage number indicates how many of the total number of injected faults SYNFI considers to be effective.
+Finally, the table highlights the execution time of SYNFI and the circuit size in gate equivalent (GE).
 Note that the circuit size refers to the fault affected target circuit extracted by the SYNFI framework, which is a subcircuit of the whole circuit.

 As shown in the first row 1, a single fault into the circuit enables a fault attacker to manipulate the round counter value.
 To manipulate the round counter to a specific value, SYNFI reveals in the second row 2 that an adversary needs to induce at least two simultaneous faults.